-A professional inspection could be all that is needed to save you from purchasing a home where timber pest damage is already being done, saving you thousands of dollars.
+A professional inspection could be all that is needed to save you from purchasing a home where timber pest and termite damage is already being done, saving you thousands of dollars.

-When requesting an inspection, you should know what a thorough termite inspection involves, and have the knowledge to choose a company with suitably qualified operators that can provide a professional service in accordance with regulations and Australian standards.
+When requesting an inspection, you should know what a thorough termite inspection involves, and have the knowledge to choose a company with suitably qualified operators that can provide a professional service and comprehensive home termite inspection report, in accordance with regulations and Australian standards.

 To safeguard consumers, Australian Standards have compiled AS4349.3, which is the only recognised standard for pre-purchase inspections.